-Develop design details of the afore-designed projects for their furniture and finishing.
+Develop design details, 3D models of the afore-designed projects for their furniture and finishing & use VR tool for design testing.

 - 1. Course should be covered through lectures and seminars by the students. - 2.
 Attempts should be made for a thorough study of materials and techniques used in interiors and their applicability. - 3.
 Scaled models of design exercises should be encouraged. - 4.
 Regular studio work for total grasp of the subject is essential. - 5.
 Report making for study of furniture and craft styles in India should be done